Understanding Inequalities on a Number Line: A complete walkthrough

 Before we jump into number lines, let's refresh our understanding of inequality symbols:

-- ≤ (less than or equal to): For example, x ≤ 10 means x can be any number less than or equal to 10.
+- ≤ (less than or equal to): To give you an idea, x ≤ 10 means x can be any number less than or equal to 10.

-- ≥ (greater than or equal to): For example, y ≥ -2 means y can be any number greater than or equal to -2.
+- ≥ (greater than or equal to): To give you an idea, y ≥ -2 means y can be any number greater than or equal to -2.

-- ≠ (not equal to): For example, a ≠ b means a and b are different numbers.
+- ≠ (not equal to): Take this: a ≠ b means a and b are different numbers.

 These symbols are the building blocks for expressing inequalities.
 We now explore how these translate visually onto a number line.